golanlevin/60-212/2024/assignments/assignment_8.md

 *Now:*

-* **Read** (5%) Zach Lieberman's [Más Que la Cara Overview](https://zachlieberman.medium.com/m%C3%A1s-que-la-cara-overview-48331a0202c0) (2017).
-It's a nice overview of a face-tracking project, from conceptualization to execution, art to tech.
-In the Discord channel, `#08-reading-response`, **write** a sentence about something you observed or found interesting in the project.
+* **Read** (5%) Zach Lieberman's [*Más Que la Cara* Overview](https://zachlieberman.medium.com/m%C3%A1s-que-la-cara-overview-48331a0202c0) (2017).
+It's a nice writeup about a face-tracking project, from conceptualization to execution, art to tech.
+Then, in the Discord channel, `#08-reading-response`, **write** a sentence about something you observed or found interesting in the project.
 This is an estimated 12-minute reading.
 * **Create** (60%) your project using p5.js.
 Some links to code for template projects are provided below. **Upload** your project to the [corresponding slot]() in our OpenProcessing classroom.
 * **Enact** a brief demonstration or performance that makes use of your software.
 Be deliberate about how you perform, demonstrate, or use your software. **Consider** how your demo-performance should be tailored to your software, and your software should be tailored to your performance.
 (It may help to write a script for your performance or demo narration.)
 * **Document** (25%) your demonstration or performance by making a video recording that is at least 15 seconds long.
 Store this in an *Unlisted* (not Private) video on YouTube or Vimeo.